 How should startups process 1099s?

-We’ve worked with well over 1000+ startups, and our opinion is that Bill.com is best for bill payments, and Track1099 is best for 1099s.
+We’ve worked with well over 1000+ startups, and our opinion is that Bill.com is best for bill payments (although several startup credit card and startup-focused banks vendors are starting to bundle bill pay, so stay tuned!), and Track1099 is best for 1099s.
 We recommend you work with an experienced office manager or accountant to get these done correctly the first time.

 We strongly suggest that you turn off the 1099 feature and reporting in your payroll system.
 1099s are really not fun - no one likes doing them.
 That is part of the reason we do this for most of our clients (no one ever said that the first four months of the year are fun for accountants!)
 But what’s even worse is trying to figure out what went wrong with a startup’s 1099 process.
 If you messed up one vendor, you likely have a bunch more with issues that you need to 1) discover 2) notify 3) fix and 4) probably pay a fine to the IRS on.
 So, don’t just try to save a few bucks and time by using your payroll provider’s 1099 feature.
 Get it done right the first time.